richard-keasley/FileMan/README.md

 Simple File Manager for website content, compatible with Tiny MCE

-Dependencies
+## Dependencies
-===

-PHP
+### PHP
----

 Nothing extreme

-jQuery
+### jQuery

----
-Including the UI style sheet.
+- Include the UI style sheet.
 No ui components are used directly by FileMan.

-plupload relies on jQuery and jQuery-ui.
+- plupload relies on jQuery and jQuery-ui.

 plupload
 --